tarasglek/typescript2openai/README.md

 This is a utility to convert TypeScript/JavaScript function signatures with jsdoc comments to OpenAI function [spec](https://platform.openai.com/docs/api-reference/chat/create#chat/create-functions).

-See the unit test for examples of conversions and usage: [basic.test.ts](./src/test/basic.test.ts)

 ## Usage
 ```typescript
 import { parseTypeScript } from "typescript2openai";
 parseTypeScript("function funcWithArrayAndOptionalParam(firstParam: string[], optional?: number) {}");
 ```

 Go from this: